andeya/sulfa/README.md

 # sulfa

-basic algorithm library implemented by rust
+Basic algorithm library implemented by rust.

+The crate name comes from the Chinese pinyin "suanfa".